Craig McMillan: Late career

 McMillan sparkled in the 2007 ICC World Twenty20 in South Africa.
 During what would be his final international tournament, he was New Zealand's leading run-scorer with 163 runs at an average of 40.75 and a strike-rate of 181.

 McMillan did enough to earn selection for the Commonwealth Bank ODI series in Australia.
 On 21 January 2007 he made 89 against Australia.
 A month later, he scored a blistering hundred off just 67 balls, which is the fastest by any Kiwi player.
 His Gladiator-like efforts set the stage for a whopping 3–0 series win against Australia, and also the 2nd highest successful run chase in ODI history.
 Chasing a massive 346, at one stage New Zealand were 41 for 4 and with Fleming, Vincent, Taylor and Styris gone, looked well and truly out of the game.
 Craig McMillan's amazing innings kept their hopes alive and resulted in probably the greatest comeback by a team in ODI history.
 New Zealand managed to win with 1 wicket and 3 balls left.

 Retirement

 He announced his retirement on 17 October 2007 after a Twenty20 tournament wherein he was New Zealand's leading run-scorer with 163 runs at an average of 40.75 and a strike-rate of 181.
 Citing personal reasons and health problems as contributing factors, McMillan said he wanted to go out on a high.

 Criticisms

 He is often criticised for his weight and lack of fitness, and he has often been involved in verbal confrontations with opposition fielders, only to lose his concentration and lose his wicket soon after.
 He was famously dismissed the ball after he was recorded by the stump microphone at Australian wicketkeeper Adam Gilchrist after being baited for having edged a ball and refused to walk, when the umpire was oblivious to the nick.

-Coaching career

-Craig McMillan likely to join batting consultant of Bangladesh National Cricket Team for upcoming Sri Lanka tour (2020).